-4.1.4 Achievement 4 - Field Testing of the 2" FTU EDVA
+Achievement 4 - Summary of testing completed of the 2" FTU EDVA

 The 2" valve FTU was built with the ability to modulate, using design and construction like the 1" FTU.
 The 2" FTU was designed with instrumentation to enable monitoring of individual components within the actuator system, so that any problems that could arise from the continuous cycling of the system could be quickly addressed.